Code-Institute-Submissions/cammegh-site/README.md

 #### Products page:
 Includes links to all the following pages, and a brief description about each:
 - Wheels page
-    - Includes all available wheels produced
+    - Includes all available wheels produced with pictures
     - Includes expanding boxes for all wheels produced, highlighting their features
 - Displays page
     - Includes all available sizes, with information on them
     - Emphasis on viewing angles, clarity of picture
     - Includes info on orientation, LEDs, custom colours for surrounds, poles
+    - Different items not in expanding boxes as only three of them, therefore deemed unnecessary
 - Billboard Graphics page
     - Includes all graphics that are not related to licencing
-    - Currently has multiboard graphics on this page (*may move this to licences page later*)
+    - All graphics in separate expanding boxes
  - Licences page
-    - Need more info as I know next to nothing about this product type
+    - Includes information and helpful pictures on all kinds of licencing currently provided by Cammegh (as of end of 2018)
+    - All licences in separate expanding boxes (similar to wheels page)
 - Accessories page
-    - To include all available accessories sold (balls, dollies, table layouts, levellers, etc.)
+    - Includes all available accessories sold (balls, dollies, table layouts, levellers, etc.)

 #### Wheel Builder page:
 - Includes render of wheel